MediaMath/qasino/README.md

 ##Querying (SQL)

 Qasino has a SQL interface.
-Since Qasino uses SQLite on the backend you can refer the [SQLite SQL documentation](http://www.sqlite.org/lang.html) for SQL syntax details.
-Qasino can be queried with SQL using three different methods:
+Since Qasino uses SQLite on the backend you can refer to the [SQLite SQL documentation](http://www.sqlite.org/lang.html) for SQL syntax details.
+Qasino can be queried with SQL using four different methods:

+###Web UI

+Point your browser at Qasino and you'll get a basic web interface.
+The default page shows all the tables that Qasino knows about.
+There are also tabs for describing tables and inputing custom SQL statements.

 ###Line receiver